Will Honey with wife in 2024

 I graduated in 2018 with my Computer Science Degree and moved to Xactware as a Senior Frontend Developer.
 I enjoyed it but began to miss the small company feeling of being involved.
 After a year, one of my coworkers from ORI reached out with an opportunity to come back and lead the product team.
 After some consideration I accepted and that's where I'm at today!

-@Tibfib on TwitterEmail hi@honey.sh@willhoney7 on Github@Tibfib1 on YouTube@Tibfib on Spotify@willhoney7 on Instagram
+@Tibfib on TwitterEmail hi@honey.shWill Honey on LinkedIn@willhoney7 on Github@Tibfib on Spotify@willhoney7 on Instagram